New York Spectacular Starring The Radio City Rockettes

 Musical Numbers

-The production featured a well-balanced mix of contemporary pop hits and Broadway classics.
-Among the standout numbers was the opening sequence set to Taylor Swift's "Welcome to New York," a rain-drenched Singin' in the Rain number in Central Park featuring the Rockettes in yellow rain slickers, and a fashion-themed sequence set to Madonna's "Vogue" with the Rockettes in extravagant costumes representing Fashion Avenue.
+The production featured contemporary pop hits and Broadway classics.
+Numbers included the opening sequence set to Taylor Swift's "Welcome to New York," a rain-drenched Singin' in the Rain number in Central Park featuring the Rockettes in yellow rain slickers, and a fashion-themed sequence set to Madonna's "Vogue" with the Rockettes in extravagant costumes representing Fashion Avenue.

 Living Statues